At the Villa Rose (novel): Critical reception

 Writing in 2017, Martin Edwards called At the Villa Rose “a landmark of the genre” in which real-life source material is blended with phoney spiritualism, baffling but logical detective work, and an unexpected villain.
 Its main flaw, he thought, was a lopsided story structure in which the murderer is revealed part way through the novel, with the later chapters amounting to an extended flashback.

 Adaptations

 Radio

 In July 1926 the novel became the first to be transmitted over the air as a BBC serial.
 Mason himself presented an introductory talk on the book's genesis, then read it (in abbreviated form) over five succeeding nights.

 Stage

-Mason's stage version of the novel, also called At the Villa Rose, opened at the Strand Theatre, London, on 10 July 1920, with Arthur Bourchier in the role of Hanaud, Kyrle Bellew as Celia [sic] and Harcourt Williams as Wethermill.
+Mason's stage version of the novel, also called At the Villa Rose, opened at the Strand Theatre, London, on 10 July 1920, with Arthur Bourchier in the role of Hanaud, Kyrle Bellew as Celia and Harcourt Williams as Wethermill.
 It was reported to be unusual in that the identity of the murderer was revealed from the start but with the tension maintained until the end.
 The play was a success with 227 performances, and became the most profitable of any that Mason wrote.
 Dennis Eadie played Hanaud in a 1928 London revival.